 - mixing chickpeas with any spice for a delicious side or snack

-Or, try some of these healthful recipes:
+Or, try some of these healthy recipes:

-People should not eat raw chickpeas or other raw pulses, as they contain toxins and substances that are difficult to digest.
+People should not eat raw chickpeas or other raw pulses, as they can contain toxins and substances that are difficult to digest.

 Even cooked chickpeas have complex sugars that can be difficult to digest and lead to intestinal gas and discomfort.